tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

 * Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
 * Add the necessary build steps to tweak the theme, and publish your package on npm.
-* Install your own theme npm package as a dependency of your app.
+* Install your own theme npm package as a dependency of your who.

 Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.